 - I’m using White House a bit loosely.
 Technically a few of these advisors (OMB, CEA, CEQ, OSTP) are part of the broader Executive Office of the President and aren’t formally in the White House.
 In practical terms there’s little difference.

 - I’m excluding “policy czars” that existed in the Obama White House but not in Bush 43.
-I may write about those separately.

 OK, let’s dive in.
 I’ll divide the senior White House advisor jobs into three buckets: